 EudraVigilance is used by Member states, the Agency and industry.

 For more information on how the Agency interprets information on reported cases of suspected adverse reactions to medicines, see this document:

 Data from EudraVigilance are published in the European database of suspected adverse drug reaction reports.

-Reports for common drug substances used in nationally authorised medicines will be published during 2013.
+Reports for common drug substances used in nationally authorised medicines are available since October 2014.

 ERMS aims to strengthen pharmacovigilance systems by putting measures in place to allow the early detection, assessment, minimisation and communication of risks of medicines in Europe throughout their lifecycle.

-The Agency also provides secretariat support to the European Network of Centres for Pharmacoepidemiology and Pharmacovigilance (ENCePP), a network that supports independent, post-authorisation studies on the safety and benefit/risk aspects of specific medicines.
+The Agency supports and coordinates the European Network of Centres for Pharmacoepidemiology and Pharmacovigilance (ENCePP), which facilitates independent, post-authorisation studies on the safety and benefit-risk balance aspects of medicines.

-The Agency works with the Food and Drug Administration (FDA) of the United States of America on signal detection activities.
-It also informs the World Health Organization (WHO) of any measures taken regarding centrally authorised medicines that may have a bearing on public health protection in countries outside the EU.
+The Agency also works with regulators outisde the EU on pharmacovigilance, including the Food and Drug Administration of the United States, Health Canadaand Japanese regulators (Japanese Ministry of Health, Labour and Welfare and Japanese Pharmaceuticals and Medical Devices Agency) It also informs the World Health Organization (WHO) of any measures taken regarding centrally authorised medicines that may have a bearing on public health protection in countries outside the EU.

 - 2010 pharmacovigilance legislation

 - See all ratings